Filing a complaint

 - Deal with a complaint regarding judges appointed by the provincial government (Masters, JP’s).

-- Complaints regarding retired or deceased judges
+- Receive complaints regarding retired or deceased judges.

 - Change a judge's decision.
 You must then refer the matter to the Court of Appeal.